 - Set your filters – For site types, choose to show campgrounds, caravan parks, hostels (you can sometimes pay a small amount to park on site and use their facilities) and day points and make sure you select ‘requires free’ or ‘requires donation’ in the sites features section (you can’t do both at the same time).
 The rest of the filters are up to you and will depend on what you need.
 I find that selecting only a couple of things to be the best way to find free or budget campsite as these sites are often more basic.
 The only requirement I generally select is for there to be toilets because I ain’t one for doin’ my business outside!

 - Find where you want to search – Use the location finder or hit the button to find your current location to see the campsites in the area.
+If you’re looking for something more general, for example, an overview of free camping in NSW on the map, then just zoom in to that state and move around as required.

 - Check out the campsites – Be sure to click onto the sites and read the comments from previous visitors to find out more about it, find the cost if there is one and check out the photos to get a better overall idea.